-Yandex Backend Softverski Inženjer plata u Saint Petersburg Metro Area | RUB 1.75M-RUB 5.04M+ | Levels.fyi
+Yandex Backend softverski inženjer Plata u Saint Petersburg Metro Area | RUB 1.75M-RUB 5.04M+ | Levels.fyi

-Backend Softverski Inženjer naknada in Saint Petersburg Metro Area u Yandex kreće se od RUB 1.75M year za G14 do RUB 5.04M year za G17.
-Medijan year paketa naknade in Saint Petersburg Metro Area ukupno iznosi RUB 3.62M.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Backend softverski inženjer kompenzacija in Saint Petersburg Metro Area u Yandex kreće se od RUB 1.75M po year za G14 do RUB 5.04M po year za G17.
+Medijana year kompenzacionog paketa in Saint Petersburg Metro Area iznosi RUB 3.62M.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa